How My First Novel Became a Movie

 Every other author I knew who’d dealt with Tinseltown had emerged disappointed.
 One novelist friend whose single-girl book came out around the same time as mine saw the rights quickly gobbled up by producers, who then nabbed Lindsay Lohan to star.
 My friend waited for the movie to happen for more than a decade—then wound up writing a novel about an author who waits for her book to become a movie.
 Another colleague, a best-selling novelist, saw her project green-lit and script completed, but the project fell apart when, supposedly, two of the main producers became romantically involved and ran off together.
 Neither story was a complete tragedy; the authors got a little extra publicity for their books and some option money, usually $500 to $5,000 for each year the producers held the rights.
 But these stories had taught me to manage my expectations.

 Fortunately for me, things worked out the third time: The film adaptation of Carrie Pilby finally came out this month on Netflix after a limited theatrical run in April.
 The movie stars the British actress Bel Powley (who had won raves for her lead performance in the 2015 indie favorite The Diary of a Teenage Girl), alongside Nathan Lane, Gabriel Byrne, Vanessa Bayer, Jason Ritter, William Moseley, and Colin O’Donoghue.
 As I (still) work to finish my new teen novel, I’ve been answering a lot of questions: Why did it take so long to make the movie?
 Am I happy with how it all turned out?
 And most of all, why aren’t I rich?
-The truth is, so much has to align when adapting a book for the screen made that it’s practically a miracle when it works out.
+The truth is, so much has to align when adapting a book for the screen that it’s practically a miracle when it works out.
 And even though this strange process hasn’t left me wealthy, it’s been fascinating and rewarding to watch it unfold from start to finish.

 * * *

 I wrote Carrie Pilby when I was a frustrated, single 20-something living in Hoboken, New Jersey.
-I had finished several young-adult novels that agents rejected as “too slow,” so one Friday night, I penned a funny rant that eventually turned into a book.
+I had finished several young-adult novels that agents rejected as “too slow,” so one Friday night I penned a funny rant that eventually turned into a book.
 I sent a few chapters to literary agencies in New York, ultimately drawing the interest of Cheryl Pientka, a relatively new agent.
 When she submitted the novel to publishers, she also passed it along to a film agent in L.A. who had worked with a lot of adaptations, and that agent mailed the manuscript out to various producers.

 Then came my first two (failed) encounters with Hollywood.
 Early on, a film company optioned the book to adapt it into a TV series, paying me $5,000 to hold onto the rights for a year.
 The project never came to fruition (though I still think Carrie Pilby would make a great show).
 A few years later, I struck a similar deal with Disney, but again, nothing emerged.
 Still, my experience seemed like the norm, considering the vast majority of properties that get optioned for TV or film never actually get made.